EricWang12/GreatLake_simple_resnet/README.md

 ### Home
 Consider:
-- Move your conda env to turbo
+- Move your conda env and update default conda env path to turbo
-- hyperlink your .cache to turbo
+- hyperlink your ~/.cache to turbo

 ### Turbo